 r7: changes in current and future applications section courtesy of Hassan Yaghoobi.

 r8: changes in the annex (add .11ah and WBA). replace mock titles of headings with real headings

+r9: changes in the introduction (marked as accepted after no objections were made in the .18 session on 17 Jan 2023), "real" headings marked as accepted, changes in text of recommendation 2 marked as accepted to avoid further clutter, yellow highlights in introduction and co-existence sections removed, other changes not marked as accepted, recommendation 4 proposed to be removed,